umasreeakula/Maven-Sales-Challenge/README.md

 	- Average deal size
 	- Average time taken to win and close deals

-The report also offers an overview of the percentage of discounted opportunities by each individual, followed by the average discount percentage they have given away, providing insights into which individuals give away a higher proportion of sales in discounts.
+The dashboard also offers an overview of the percentage of discounted opportunities by each individual, followed by the average discount percentage they have given away, providing insights into which individuals give away a higher proportion of sales in discounts.
 Understanding the discounts offered can demonstrate their impact on the average opportunity size.

 - Deal Pipeline Analysis: Managers can explore the overall sales pipeline to understand the distribution of deals across various stages (e.g., prospecting, engaging, closed-won, closed-lost), helping them prioritise efforts and allocate resources efficiently.
-- Product Sales: Managers can obtain a comprehensive overview of product sales for each quarter, including insights into the number of products sold within their opportunities.
+- Product Sales: Managers can obtain a comprehensive overview of product sales for each quarter, including insights into the number of products sold within their opportunities, the number of product deals lost and discounts offered.
 - Performance by Sales Teams: Managers can view where they stand relative to other teams in performance in each metric.
 - Quarter-over-Quarter Performance Summary: Managers can gain insights into the overall team's performance changes quarter-over-quarter.
 They can also delve into each sales agent's quarter-over-quarter performance, examining total sales, deals won, win rates, average deal size, and the time taken to close winning deals.

-The report also highlights the number of deals lost by the team and individual members, alongside the wins.
-It also includes the potential sales of each team to give an overview of the impact the engaging deals have.
+The dashboard also highlights the number of deals lost by the team and individual members, alongside the wins.
+Managers can view these in a table by clicking the right arrow (->) near the team's closed deals visual on the first page of the dashboard.
+It also includes the open opportunities and potential sales amount (click on "View Opportunities" to view these) for each team to give an overview of the impact these have.

 ### Key Metrics:
 Based on the available data, I selected the following sales metrics for performance comparison: